leslieyjkim/Botanical_concierge_WateringApp_2024/PLAN.md

 Show a list of plants, with their name, type, last watered, a warning if they are dangerously dry and a way to water them.

 ## Data
+Data driven app
+we only trust source of Data!
 ## Plant

 ```jsx